hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/27_THE_ORION.md

 being once considered as the first days of the year.
-If the year commenced with winter solstice with the Phalguni full-moon, the Vernal equinox must have been

-APPENDIX A 383

-in the Mrigashiras (Orion) The word Agrhaayani (Syn. for Mrigashiras), suggests the same tale.
-With the Vernal equinox near the asterism of Mrigashiras, the autumnal equinox would be in Mula which was so called because its acronycal rising marked the commencement of the year.
-Again with the winter solstice occuring on the Phalguni full-moon day, the summer solstice fell on the Bhadrapadi full moon so that the dark half of Bhadrapada was the first fortnight in the Pitriyana,
+If the year commenced with winter solstice with the Phalguni full-moon, the Vernal equinox must have been in the Mrigashiras (Orion) The word Agrhaayani (Syn. for Mrigashiras), suggests the same tale.
+With the Vernal equinox near the asterism of Mrigashiras, the autumnal equinox would be in Mula which was so called because its acronycal rising marked the commencement of the year.+++(4)+++ Again with the winter solstice occuring on the Phalguni full-moon day, the summer solstice fell on the Bhadrapadi full moon so that the dark half of Bhadrapada was the first fortnight in the Pitriyana,